rh-ssa-demos/agentic-ai-enabled-ran/steps-to-run-on-openshift.md

 Follow the instructions here to create and configure the S3 bucket.
 **Model Access**: Obtain the model API key, URL , and model name from MaaS or your local deployment.

+Once you have access to OpenShift AI, ensure to configure the following;
+- Access the Data science project and select your namespace `ai-ran-genai` for this demo.
+- Select Workbenches and create workbench.
+You can select image `TensorFlow` or image of your choice.
+Container size `small or medium`.
+- Select Pipelines and configure pipeline server in order to use later for kubeflow pipelines.
+Ensure to provide the S3 Object Storage details to configure pipeline server.

 ## Deploy RAN Simulator

 Begin by deploying the RAN simulator to generate metrics and stream them into Kafka.

 * The repository includes a default `cell_config.json` file with a predefined RAN topology of 100 cell sites.
 * To create a custom topology, refer to the `generate_ran_topology` documentation.

+## Kubeflow Pipelines for continuous flow of RAN Anomaly Detection and Traffic Prediction

+We used the `kubeflow-pipeline/ran-genai-kfp.py` which is based on kubeflow pipelines automates an end-to-end MLOps workflow for Radio Access Network (RAN) performance metrics.
+It encompasses real-time data ingestion, persistent storage, machine learning model training for traffic prediction, and a robust anomaly detection system powered by Generative AI (GenAI) with Retrieval-Augmented Generation (RAG).

+The pipeline is designed to process streaming RAN data, identify key performance indicator (KPI) anomalies, provide intelligent explanations, and offer actionable recommendations.

+* Use this code to modify the Kafka server, Model API keys, S3 Storage information relevant to your environment.
+* Compile the python code to generate the pipeline yaml to upload in OpenShift AI pipelines.
+For example please refer the generated pipeline yaml `kubeflow-pipeline/ran_multi_prediction_pipeline_with_genai.yaml`
+* The generated yaml can be uploaded in OpenShift AI pipelines under the namespace you have created for this demo.

+- Access OpenShift AI Pipelines and Import Pipeline.
+Provide Pipeline name and upload the generated pipeline yaml based on the output after compiling this python code `kubeflow-pipeline/ran-genai-kfp.py`.